-The project is located on the boundary of Azad Jammu & Kashmir (AJ&K) and District Abbottabad of Pakistan, near the city of Muzaffarabad at a distance of around 120 km from Pakistan’s capital Islamabad.
-The majority of the project structures, including the powerhouse, are located in the territory of AJ&K. However, the diversion tunnel and a part of the weir will be located within territorial limits of District Abbottabad.
+The Project is located on the boundary of Azad Jammu & Kashmir (AJ&K) and Khyber Pakhtunkhwa near the city of Muzaffarabad at a distance of around 120 km from Pakistan’s capital Islamabad.
+The majority of the Project structures, including the powerhouse will be located within the teritory of AJ&K. However, some of the temporary and permanent components of the Project will be located within territorial limits of Khyber Pakhtunkhwa.

 Technical Details and Information

-The plan of the project is to divert the waters of river Kunhar through a weir, located near village Patrind, and a left bank conveyance system of sandtrap and tunnels to the right bank of river Jhelum, near the city of Muzaffarabad, where a powerhouse will be built.
-The natural difference of elevation between river Kunhar and river Jhelum, along with a 42 meter high weir provides a gross head of 114.5 meters to set up a 147MW power project.
+The plan of the Project is to divert the waters of river Kunhar through a left bank conveyance system of sand trap and tunnels to the banks of river Jhelum in the city of Muzaffarabad.
+The natural difference of elevation between river Kunhar and river Jhelum, along with a 26 meter crest level weir provides a gross head of 114.5 meters to set up a 147MW power project.

-Major project components envisaged under the proposed scheme include a weir structure within the river Kunhar, an intake structure slightly upstream of the weir, within the same river bend, leading to the headrace tunnel, through a dual-chamber sandtrap, to the headrace tunnel.
-The headrace tunnel passes through the Lohar Gali ridge towards the river Jhelum.
-It opens into an underground surge tank at the start of a vertical pressure shaft, that connects with a horizontal pressure tunnel (penstock).
-The penstock divides into three manifolds conveying design discharge to a surface type powerhouse located on the right bank of the river Jhelum.
+Major project components envisaged under the proposed scheme include a weir structure, within the Kunhar River bend.
+An intake structure is proposed slightly upstream of the weir, within the same river bend, leading to the headrace tunnel, through a dual-chamber sandtrap.
+The headrace tunnel passes through the Lohar Gali ridge towards the Jhelum River.
+It opens into an underground surge tank, at the start of a vertical pressure shaft connecting with a horizontal pressure tunnel (penstock), dividing into three manifolds conveying design discharges to a surface type Powerhouse located on the right bank of the Jhelum River.

-The intake block is located on the left bank of river Kunhar just upstream of the weir.
+The intake block is located on the left bank of Kunhar River just upstream of the Weir.
 Two intake gates are provided having dimensions of W12 m x H 9 m.
 Each of these gates & stoplogs are crane operated.
 The facility is also equipped with trashracks, the velocity through trashrack and gates will be 0.6 m/s and 1.5 m/s respectively assuming maximum plant discharge of 153.66 m3/s.

-From the sandtrap a headrace tunnel of 7.0 m internal diameter and a length of 2.2 km, will lead to the surge tank having a lenght of 2182 m.
+From the sandtraps a headrace tunnel of 7.0 m internal diameter will lead till the surge tank having a lenght of 2182 m.

-Concrete lined underground surge tank is proposed at the start of vertical pressure shaft to control water hammer.
+Circular concrete lined underground surge tank of 16 m diameter is proposed at the start of vertical pressure shaft to control water hammer and speed rise.

-A surface type powerhouse to accommodate three vertical Francis turbine units, each of 50 MW capacity, is proposed on the right bank of Jhelum River, about 3.21 km downstream of its confluence with Neelum River.
+A surface type powerhouse to accommodate three vertical Francis Turbine units, each of 50 MW capacity, is proposed on the right bank of Jhelum River, about 3.21 km downstream of its confluence with Neelum River.
 The powerhouse site is about 8.52 km upstream of the Kunhar – Jhelum confluence.

-A Gas Insulated Switchgear (GIS) system is proposed to be constructed on the right bank of river Jhelum.
-The power from the project will be evacuated through 132 KV double circuit transmission line.
+A conventional outdoor type switchyard is proposed to be constructed on the right bank of Jhelum River.
+The power from the Project will be evacuated through 132 KV transmission line.